-- 4.2 The Council will continue to provide assistance utilising the mandatory DFG to those people who qualify to make applications under the legislation. - 4.3 The Council may if it deems necessary, in circumstances where resources become limited and/ or demand increases significantly, place referrals for potential applicants for assistance on a waiting list in strict date order prior to being invited to make their application for grant assistance.
+- 4.2 The Council will continue to provide assistance utilising the mandatory DFG up to the maximum grant assistance of £30,000 to those people who qualify to make applications under the legislation. - 4.3 The Council may if it deems necessary, in circumstances where resources become limited and/ or demand increases significantly, place referrals for potential applicants for assistance on a waiting list in strict date order prior to being invited to make their application for grant assistance.
 In such circumstances the potential applicant will be issued a letter explaining the situation with regard to the list and will then receive further updates on a cyclical basis no later than every six months.
 The Council will however give priority to referrals that are deemed to be of an urgent nature as determined by Housing Services and Social Care. - 4.4 The rules for circumstances where repayment of mandatory DFG may apply are applicable.